mjhea0/node-workshop/w2/lessons/03-react.md

 What's happening?

-1. foo
-1. bar
+1. We created a functional component called `JobList`, which returns the JSX

 Why is this component a function and not a class?
 Props?
-Props vs State??
+Props vs State?

+1. Props - data flows down via `props` (from `state` to `props`), read only
+1. State - data tied to a component, read and write

 Add the import to *index.js*: